5 Loyalty Card Ideas for your Coffee Shop

 Increasing your loyal customer base is good for business on two fronts.
 First of all, it’s much more expensive to acquire a new customer than it is to keep an existing one.
 And second, loyal customers often spend more with you.
 For example, coffee shops that use Square Loyalty see 1.67 times more spend from customers enrolled in their loyalty programme versus customers that aren’t enrolled.

-Whether you have a legacy loyalty programme, or you’re looking to start one for the first time, here’s how you can design a loyalty programme that will incentivize coffee addicts to keep getting their caffeine buzz at your shop.
+Whether you have legacy coffee shop loyalty cards, or you’re looking to introduce them for the first time, here’s how you can design a loyalty programme that will incentivise coffee addicts to keep getting their caffeine buzz at your shop.

 Step 1: Decide how your loyalty programme will work

 Before you start, you need to think about what you want your programme to do for your business.
 Boost frequency of visits?
 Increase order size?
 Once you determine your priorities, you can structure your programme to help you attain your objectives.
-For example, if you want customers to come into your coffee shop daily, design your loyalty programme so that rewards are based on number of visits.
+For example, if one of your coffee shop ideas is to encourage customers to come in every day, design your loyalty programme so that rewards are based on number of visits.

 Here are the three most common programme structures: